 The community named itself the Sephardic Society of Manhattan in the hope that other Mizrahi communities would join it in creating one major Sephardi congregation and during its early years there was an atmosphere of creative unity.
 But then slowly fragmentation set in.

 The Syrian and Moroccan communities established themselves.
 Within the Persian community there were differences of opinion between the traditionalists and the progressives and as the children of the community grew and went their own ways the original pioneering atmosphere began to falter.
+The community is now growing and thriving.

 Rabbi Ezrahian retired in 2007 and was succeeded by Rabbi Dvir.
-He left in 2008 and Rabbi Jeremy Rosen became the part time Rabbi in 2009.
+He left in 2008 and Rabbi Jeremy Rosen became the part-time Rabbi in 2009.
 In 2011 Uriel Suliman became the Chazan of the community.

 Although the community follows the rites and customs of the Persian community we are delighted to welcome worshippers from all Sephardi communities who will feel at home with us.
 And indeed some Ashkenazi worshippers too enjoy coming to our warmer and more intimate prayers to which the rabbi adds explanations and commentaries in English.